donbr/Microservices-With-Spring-Student-Files/LabInstructions/Lab 5.md

 6. Run the lab-5-sentence-server project.
 Refresh Eureka to see it appear in the list.
 Test to make sure it works by opening [http://localhost:8020/sentence](http://localhost:8020/sentence).
 You should see several random sentences appear.
 We will refactor this code to make use of Ribbon.

 7. Stop the lab-5-sentence-server.
-Add the org.springframework.cloud / spring-cloud-starter-netflix-ribbon dependency.
+Add the org.springframework.cloud / spring-cloud-starter-ribbon dependency.

 8. Go to Application.java.
 Create a new @Bean method that instantiates and returns a new RestTemplate.
 The @Bean method should also be annotated with @LoadBalanced - this will associate the RestTemplate with Ribbon.
 Code should look something like this: